 Why do people take antidepressant medications?

-There's four main reasons why people who may be distressed by something in their lives end up defining their depression as an illness and then taking medication instead of addressing the life problem that triggered their depressed feelings.
+There's four main reasons why people who may be distressed by something in their lives end up defining their depression as an illness and taking medication.

 First and foremost, depression is a terrible feeling that sufferers sorely want to get rid of.